All Episodes

 Okay.

-Well, how come I've never heard you mention anything about the uh Connecticut governor who happened to be a Republican who was run out of office for taking kickbacks and bribes?
+Well, how come I've never heard you mention anything about the Connecticut governor, who happened to be a Republican, who was run out of office for taking kickbacks and bribes?

-How come I never heard you mention anything about the Illinois governor who was a Republican who was taking kickbacks and d and bribes and run out of office?
+How come I never heard you mention anything about the Illinois governor who was a Republican, who was taking kickbacks and bribes and run out of office?

-Well, how how do you know I haven't spoken of you every day?
+How do you know I haven't spoken of those every day?

 Well, no, you don't.